yanchev93/SmallProjects/README.md

 # SmallProjects
-Programs created to automate the manual work in excel.
+Programs created to automate the manual work in excel, eBay & Amazon.